Call Us

-Murray Mobile Home Services installs and replaces mobile home skirting across Florida.
-Whether you need damaged panels replaced, a full skirting installation on a newly placed home, or a compliance upgrade to meet HUD and FHA requirements, we handle the job from measurement through to finished installation.
+Whether you need a few damaged panels replaced, a full skirting installation on a newly placed home, or a compliance upgrade to meet HUD and FHA requirements, the material you choose and how it's installed determines how long it actually does the job.

 What Skirting Does Beyond Appearance

 The crawlspace underneath a mobile home contains plumbing lines, electrical runs, ductwork, the vapor barrier, insulation, and the entire pier and beam foundation system.
-Without skirting, all of this is exposed to the elements, to wildlife, and to anyone or anything that can access the underside of the home.
-Rodents, snakes, raccoons, and feral cats regularly make their way into unskirted crawlspaces, where they damage wiring, tear apart insulation, and compromise vapor barriers.
+Without skirting, all of this sits exposed to weather, to wildlife, and to anything that can get underneath the home.
+Rodents, snakes, raccoons, and feral cats regularly find their way into unskirted crawlspaces, where they damage wiring, tear apart insulation, and compromise vapor barriers.

-Properly installed skirting also reduces the temperature differential between the crawlspace and the living space above.
-In Florida's summers, an enclosed crawlspace stays cooler than one open to direct sun and hot air.
-In the cooler months, skirting reduces heat loss through the floor.
-This has a measurable effect on energy bills, particularly for homes with ductwork running through the crawlspace, which most mobile homes have.
+Skirting also affects the temperature differential between the crawlspace and the living space above it.
+In Florida's summers, an enclosed crawlspace stays cooler than one exposed to direct sun and hot air.
+In cooler months, it reduces heat loss through the floor, which has a measurable effect on energy bills for homes with ductwork running through the crawlspace, which is most mobile homes.
+Insulated mobile home skirting takes this further: panels with a foam core or insulating backing reduce that temperature swing more than a standard panel of the same material, which matters most for homes where the crawlspace ductwork runs long distances or where the floor above feels noticeably colder or hotter than the rest of the house.

-And then there's ventilation.
-Skirting needs to allow enough airflow to prevent moisture from building up in the enclosed crawlspace while still blocking pests and debris.
-Getting the balance right matters.
+Ventilation needs to be part of the calculation too.
+Skirting has to allow enough airflow to stop moisture building up in the enclosed crawlspace while still blocking pests and debris.
 Too little ventilation traps humidity and promotes mold.
-Too much defeats the purpose of enclosing the space.
-Properly placed vents built into the skirting system solve this.
+Too much defeats the purpose of enclosing the space at all.
+Properly placed vents built into the skirting system solve this, and they need to be sized correctly for the square footage of the crawlspace, not just added wherever looks convenient.

 Skirting Materials Compared

-The right skirting material depends on your priorities: budget, durability, appearance, and whether the skirting needs to meet compliance requirements for a sale or loan.
-Here's how the most common options stack up in Florida's climate.
+The right material for skirting for a mobile home depends on budget, durability, appearance, and whether it needs to meet compliance requirements for a sale or loan.
+Here's how the common options hold up in Florida's climate specifically.

 Vinyl